jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-22.md

 The Internal Revenue Service is the largest of the department’s bureaus, accounting for about 85 percent of Treasury’s personnel and about four-fifths of its appropriated budget.
 It administers and enforces U.S. tax laws.

 The Bureau of Engraving and Printing develops and produces U.S. currency notes.
 The Financial Crimes Enforcement Network (FinCEN) is designed to protect the financial system from illicit use.
 It also administers the beneficial ownership reporting regime mandated by the Corporate Transparency Act.12

-The Bureau of the Fiscal Service provides central payment services to federal program agencies, operates the U.S. government’s collections and deposit systems, provides government-wide accounting and reporting services, manages the collec- tion of delinquent debt owed to the U.S. government, borrows the money needed to operate the government through the sale of U.S. Treasury securities (including the state and local government series), and accounts for and services the public debt.
+The Bureau of the Fiscal Service provides central payment services to federal program agencies, operates the U.S. government’s collections and deposit systems, provides government-wide accounting and reporting services, manages the collection of delinquent debt owed to the U.S. government, borrows the money needed to operate the government through the sale of U.S. Treasury securities (including the state and local government series), and accounts for and services the public debt.

 The United States Mint designs and mints U.S. circulating and bullion coins.
 The Office of the Comptroller of the Currency (OCC) charters, regulates, and